Top things to do Outdoors in Fermanagh & Cavan

 Canoeing: This region has one of the longest network of inland waterways in Europe.
 Canoeing, kayaking, SUP board paddling are fantastic ways to get close to nature and enjoy the rich flora and fauna.
 The Cavan Adventure Centre offers canoe trips around Lough Oughter.
 At Corralea, you can hire single, double canoes or SUP boards to discover Upper Lough Macnean.
 Independent canoeists can explore the 50km of the Lough Erne Canoe Trail.

 Fishing: This is an angler’s paradise.
 Dulrush Fishing Lodge near Belleek offers visitors easy access to many popular fisheries, Loughs and rivers, the most well-known of which being Lough Melvin (Game fishing) & Lough Erne (Coarse fishing).

-The geopark is launching its new brand soon with a new website, and more involvement with the local communities.
-It promises to include a wealth of information on the whole region, its cultural past, its geology, its fauna & flora and its local businesses.
+The geopark has just launched its new brand with a new website, and more involvement with the local communities.
+It includes a wealth of information on the whole region, its cultural past, its geology, its fauna & flora and its local businesses.
 Check our page on the website: https://cuilcaghlakelands.org/partner/corralea-activity-centre/

 Fermanagh Series: Blog 2 of 5 (edited in July 2021)